grokify/go-nist-sp-800-53/docsrc/rev5/low_baseline/ac.md

 ### AC-20: Use of External Systems

- {{ insert: param, ac-20_odp.01 }} , consistent with the trust relationships established with other organizations owning, operating, and/or maintaining external systems, allowing authorized individuals to:
+establish terms and conditions consistent with the trust relationships established with other organizations owning, operating, and/or maintaining external systems are defined (if selected); and/oridentify controls asserted to be implemented on external systems consistent with the trust relationships established with other organizations owning, operating, and/or maintaining external systems are defined (if selected); , consistent with the trust relationships established with other organizations owning, operating, and/or maintaining external systems, allowing authorized individuals to:

 Access the system from external systems; and

 Process, store, or transmit organization-controlled information using external systems; or

-Prohibit the use of {{ insert: param, ac-20_odp.04 }}.
+Prohibit the use of types of external systems prohibited from use are defined;.

 External systems are systems that are used by but not part of organizational systems, and for which the organization has no direct control over the implementation of required controls or the assessment of control effectiveness.
 External systems include personally owned systems, components, or devices; privately owned computing and communications devices in commercial or public facilities; systems owned or controlled by nonfederal organizations; systems managed by contractors; and federal information systems that are not owned by, operated by, or under the direct supervision or authority of the organization.
 External systems also include systems owned or operated by other components within the same organization and systems within the organization with different authorization boundaries.
 Organizations have the option to prohibit the use of any type of external system or prohibit the use of specified types of external systems, (e.g., prohibit the use of any external system that is not organizationally owned or prohibit the use of personally-owned systems).